basecode/aem-guides-wknd/README.md

 cd site.template
 mvn clean install
 ```
-It creates an AEM content package (e.g. /aem-sites-starterkit-wknd.site.template-0.0.1-SNAPSHOT.zip) below the `target` folder that contains the templates, the policies and the client library for the site theme.
+This command creates an AEM content package (e.g. `aem-sites-starterkit-wknd.site.template-0.0.1-SNAPSHOT.zip`) below the `target` folder: it contains the templates, the policies and the client library for the site theme.

 ## Site Theme

 ### Prerequisite

-Before using Site Theme you need to go into the `site.theme` folder and install npm modules.
+Before using Site Theme go into the `site.theme` folder and install npm modules:

 ```
 cd site.theme